Comprehending Mesothelioma: Indications, Treatment, and Preventive Measures

 - Pain or discomfort in the scrotum

-Diagnosing mesothelioma typically involves a combination of medical history, physical examination, imaging tests, and biopsy.
-A biopsy, which involves removing a small tissue sample for examination, is the most definitive way to confirm the disease.
+To diagnose mesothelioma, a comprehensive approach is employed, which typically includes a medical history review, physical examination, imaging tests, and a biopsy.
+Biopsy, where a small tissue sample is taken for examination, is the most accurate method for confirming the presence of the disease.

 - X-rays